Kisakay/Kisakay/README.md

 -   🌱 She are currently learning: `Rust`, `C++`, and `C`.
 -   💬 You can ask her about: _anything_ !
 -   📫 You can reach her at: `kisakeyara@gmail.com`.
--   😄 Pronouns: She/her.
+-   😄 Pronouns: she/her.
--   ⚡ Fun fact about Kisa: She started learning computer science at the age of 7 on a Compaq R4000 Presario!
+-   ⚡ Fun fact about Anaïs: She started learning computer science at the age of 7 on a Compaq R4000 Presario!